La Rambla Building: History

 The La Rambla Building qualifies for inclusion in the city's Downtown Conservation District Historic Property Survey, and has been nominated and submitted to the California Register of Historical Resources on January 30, 2003, by Kent L. Seavey.
 The property is significant under the California Register criterion 3, in architecture, as it represents the commercial work of builder A. Carlyle Stoney, as one of three other remaining arcade passageway Spanish Eclectic-style buildings in Carmel.
 They include, Edward G. Kuster's Court of the Golden Bough (1923-1925), which includes Sade's (now Porta Bella’s with patio dining), Seven Arts Shop (now Body Frenzy) and the Carmel Weavers Studio (now Cottage of Sweets); the El Paseo Building (1928), and the Las Tiendas Building (1929).
 The buildings have a mid-block pedestrian passageway, from street to street, which was first introduced to Carmel in the mid 1920s.

 The La Rambla property has been the home of several businesses over the years.
 The earliest retail business in 1929, was designer Frederick Rummelle's shop of Spanish and Mexican antiques and art.
 The lower courtyard was the home to an outdoor garden shop called Aslan's Garden.
 The original "Garden Shop" was created by Carmel artist Milton "Milt" Williams in 1958.
-Today it is the home of Club di Lusso, a women's clothing store.
-Several additions and remodelings took place over the years.
-In 1938, an addition was done.
-In 1991 and 1994, the roof was redone with a skylight added above the arcade pass through.
-A major renovation of the building was done in 2014-2017.

-A. Carlyle Stoney

-Augustus Carlyle Stoney (1890-1949), also known as A. C. Stoney, was born on August 24, 1890, in Beaver, Utah.
-His father was Augustus Joseph Stoney (1865-1938) and his mother was Harriet Susanna Blackner (1869-1936), that came from a Mormon pioneer family.
-He was married to Rosa Cound (1896-1993) in 1938 in California.

-He got a mining degree from the University of Utah, at Salt Lake City.
-He took a job at the Brigham Copper Mines as an engineer.
-Stoney came to Carmel in 1917, from Utah, with his four brothers, Maurice, Robert, Paul, and Ronald, who were carpenters.
-They went to work for master builder M. J. Murphy.
-During World War I, he was the purchasing agent for the Henry J. Kaiser Richmond Shipyards in Richmond, California.
-They worked for Murphy until 1925, when the four brothers established their own contracting and building company.
-Stoney built his home on Carmel Point, on the third base line of the old Abalone League baseball field.
+In January 2023, the La Rambla building was sold for $7.5 million to Patrice Pastor.